tnissen375/toni.corteza/README.md

 ## Debug with VS Code

-The whole installtion is done on a single node swarm.
+The whole installation is done on a single node swarm.
 By now the source code is checked out to and the host mounted to the docker dev container(s).
 You can install as many parallel versions as you like. (limited by server ressources).
 The versions are seperated and no ressources are shared, except service for generating PDFs.
 All containers are connected to the same network.
 The developement containers are accessable by SSH (only by private key).
 Install your public SSH-Key to the host and you will be able to access the development container as well.
 (Port 2223,...)

 ### Core / Go